fr1t2/minimal-mistakes/_pages/west/west.md

 ---

 CEP West livestream feeds will be found below.

-If there is no scheduled streaming event these feeds will not work.
-Please contact the PMT to schedule a streaming event.
+> Please contact the PMT to schedule a streaming event.

 {% include feature_row id="feature_row" type="left" %}